What Should I Do if My Workers’ Compensation Claim is Denied?

 Additionally, an attorney will help you gather strong evidence to support your injury claim, including medical documents and expert witness testimony.
 Your attorney will also use the case he or she builds to represent you during your workers’ compensation hearing.

-Schedule a Free Consultation with Lynch Law Firm
+Schedule a Free Consultation with Lynch Law Firm, PC

 If your workers’ compensation claim was denied, our New Jersey workers’ compensation lawyers can provide you the legal assistance you need to file an appeal.
 This may help you recover the benefits you need after suffering an occupational injury or disease.